dragonchain-inc/dragonchain-sdk-python/README.md

 ## Usage

-After installation, simply import the sdk and initialize a client object with a dragonchain ID to get started.
+After installation, simply import the sdk and initialize a client to get started.

-An example of getting a chain's status is shown below:
+### SDK Usage Example

+Example initializing the client and printing the status of the dragonchain.

 ```python
 import dc_sdk